odinuv/web/articles/html/index.md

 - `<img src='http://example.com/image.png'></img>` (also valid but not recommended)

 [**Boolean** (true/false)](/articles/programming/#type-system) attributes are true when they are present in the tag.
-They either have no value at all, or they must have the value equal to their name.
+They either have no value at all, or they must have their value equal to their name.
 If you want to set a boolean attribute to false, simple remove it:

 - `<input type='text' required>` (valid, true)